TKomericki/Rhetos-wiki/Rhetos-CLI.md

 Commands:

 * `build` - Generates C# code, database model file and other project assets.
-  * Inputs for build command are DSL scripts and libraries (usually from NuGet packages) that contain DSL keywords implementation, code generators and other Rhetos plugins.
+  * Inputs for the build command are DSL scripts and libraries that contain DSL language extensions, code generators and other Rhetos plugins (usually from NuGet packages).
 * `dbupdate` - Updates the database structure and initializes the application data in the database.
   * Inputs for dbupdate command are assets files and libraries that are part of the generated application.
 They include database structure model and different kinds of data-initialization code.